erabens/Final_Game/README.md

 ### Example:
 System.out.print(ANSI_GREEN + “Hey!” + ANSI_RESET) prints a green “Hey!”
 Note, it’s important to have the ANSI_RESET… if you don’t reset after the desired text, future text will stay in whatever color you called (even though you may not want it).

+### Some final notes (more to be added later?):
+- You are required to add multiple Class files to this repository.
+An easy way to organize this would be to have one Class for the gameboard, game functions, etc. and then a separate Class (main) to actually run the game.